markrickert/cryptohopper-dashboard-watchlist/README.md

 * Adds shift+click functionality for position checkboxes to allow selecting all positions of the same coin/token at once.

+## export-saved-trade-history.user.js

+> By [@eatsleepcoderepeat-gl](https://github.com/eatsleepcoderepeat-gl) (Xerahn on Discord)

+* Adds single-click export functionality to the trade history page using the saved settings (after saving at least once), and allows for saving and loading export settings.
+The author of this script finds it useful to set the *to* part of the date range to sometime in the future when using this functionality, such as 01/01/2030 12:00 AM.

 ---

 # Installation: